 Elastic and Coralogix both specialize in log analytics, but their architectures diverge significantly.
 Elastic relies on index-first ingestion and requires manual storage tuning, while Coralogix pushes observability left—processing data before storage and enabling smarter routing at the pipeline level.

 Coralogix is better suited for teams who want real-time alerts, fine-grained control over storage costs, and Git-based observability governance.
-However, unlike Elastic’s self-managed flexibility, Coralogix routes all data through its infrastructure, making it less favorable for regulated industries or teams with strict data sovereignty needs.
-For cost-conscious, log-heavy teams, Coralogix is a powerful Elastic alternative—especially when full-stack APM isn’t a top priority.
+However, unlike Elastic’s self-managed flexibility, Coralogix routes data through its infrastructure, so organizations should carefully validate it to meet compliance requirements.

 6. Sumo Logic